GitHub Actions: Understanding the Push and Pull Request Triggers

 main

-(main is source, not target)
+(main is the source, not the target)

 on: